 How to Find a Certified Driver Rehabilitation Specialist Near You

 A list of Florida Certified Driver Rehabilitation Specialists who offer driver evaluations can be found by visiting their website and selecting "Florida" in the search box.
-You can also download a pdf version of the latest listing (October 2014) here.

 According to the AAA Foundation for Traffic Safety, "Age should never be used as the sole indicator of driving ability.
 In fact, drivers 65 and older represent a wide range of abilities, and no individual should have driving privileges determined solely by his or her age."